Right now, there’s a marketer staring at the company website with frustration building.

 Every website’s issues are unique.
 Even if you check the box for a specific task, doesn’t mean that it solves for your specific pain point.
 In the same thread, just because something worked for another website doesn’t mean it will work for you.
 You need to test analyze your website’s performance in order to diagnose and treat it effectively.

 Finally, I am a firm believer that conversion optimization isn’t about changing your call-to-action or font type.
 While these issues may be turning away some visitors (unless all of your copy is in yellow Comic Sans), it’s highly likely that there are other bigger problems just below the surface.

-stop “rearranging deck chairs on the Titanic.
+In the words of Larry Kim, stop “rearranging deck chairs on the Titanic.
 We need to move past this mentality to big tactics and optimizations that will dramatically change your performance and fortune.”

 Now the “ugly” is out of the way, let’s get to the good news – our amigos:

 As the newest “kid” on the block, dynamic heatmaps are more than traditional static heatmaps that simply capture a screenshot of the website with limited data available.